Archive for the 'comedy' Category

 I thought I was keeping it together really well.
 I was like, “Wow I am under duress and I am handling it very well.”
 Then these kind of things started happening and I realized I wasn’t handling it well at all.

-Not knowing what day it is is NOT ATTRACTIVE.
+Not knowing what day it is NOT ATTRACTIVE.

 Cranky

-I realized that my mind has been going in circles ever since I got accepted into this apparently fucked festival.
-I was notified in April that I had been accepted and would get the performance dates by May 6th.
-I needed the dates to figure out what the hell to do.
-The festival runs for a month and if my dates were far enough from the dates of the play that I’m IN, then I was gonna perform the piece myself.
-But if the dates were close to the play I’m IN, then I would have cast another actress.
+I realized that my mind has been going in circles ever since I got accepted into this apparently disorganized festival.
+If you hear the word festival, run.
+I was notified in April that my play had been accepted and would get the performance dates by May 6th.
+I needed the dates to figure out the timing of casting and rehearsals.
+The festival runs for a month, and if my dates were far enough from the dates of the play that I’m IN, then I was gonna perform the piece myself.
+But if the dates were close to the play I’m IN, then I would cast another actress.
 It’s a 20-minute one-woman piece.
-Also, just in general it would be kinda nice to know what the hell I can DO for the rest of the summer.
+Also, just in general, it would be kinda nice to know what I can and cannot do for the rest of the summer.
+And a 20-minute monologue needs some serious rehearsal time.

 Cranky

-And the minute I send it I can think again.
+Ahhhhhhh.
+And the minute I send it, I can think again.

 Actors Get In Line